 Thanks for letting me share this journey with you!

 Category: Fitness, MOVE IT, Run the 'Hood '11, Running, Shrinking Guest Contributors

-About Christy: Thirty-six year-old wife and mom to BJ (8) and Mia (4).
-I'm the editor at the Sisterhood, a Feingold mom, I really love to run (really), read, cook amazing things, and photography is my fledging passion.
+About Christy: Thirty-eight year-old wife and mom to BJ (10) and Mia (6).
+I'm the editor at the Sisterhood, and I really love to run (really), read, cook amazing things, and photography is my fledging passion.
 My motivation is motivating other people to realize they can do this whole weight-loss and exercise thing.
 I'm living proof!
 View author profile.